 Parameters with predefined National Cancer Institute Common Terminology Criteria for Adverse Events (NCI-CTCAE) toxicity grades will be summarized.
-Changes from baseline to the worst adverse event grade experienced by a patient during the study will be provided as shift tables.

-The survival analysis will be performed for time-to-event variables (i.e., PFS, OS).
+The survival analysis will be performed for time-to-event variables (ie, PFS, OS, DOR) through Kaplan-Meier estimates.
+Response rates will be summarized with the count and percentage.

 The study will have analysis performed annually and results will be summarized in interim reports.
-The scope of the analysis will be documented in the SAP.
+The scope and methods of the analysis will be documented in the SAP.